flexera-public/policy_templates/cost/aws/instance_cloudwatch_utilization/README.md

 ### AWS Required Permissions

-This policy requires permissions to list Metrics and Get Metric Statistics from the AWS Cloudwatch API.The Cloud Management Platform automatically creates two Credentials when connecting AWS to Cloud Management; AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-The IAM user credentials contained in those credentials will require the following permissions:
+This policy requires permissions to list Metrics and Get Metric Statistics from the AWS Cloudwatch API.
+The AWS credentials contained in those credentials will require the following permissions:
 ```javascript{
   "Version": "2012-10-17",
   "Statement":[{